handpoint/doc/windows/windowsdevicemanagement.md

 api.StartMonitoringConnections();
 ...
 //app ends its life-time
-api.StopMonitoringConnections
+api.StopMonitoringConnections();
 ```

 #### Events invoked

 **[*ConnectionStatusChanged*](windowsevents.md#7)**

-Causes the connection manager to invoke this event with the appropriate information.
+Invoked when the status of the connection with the payment terminal changes.

 **Returns**